-Almora, perched on a horse saddle shaped ridge is a popular hill station of the Kumaon region.
-The 5 km long ridge is located between the River Suyal and the River Kosi.
+Almora, perched on a horse saddle-shaped ridge is a popular hill station of the Kumaon region.
+The 5 km long ridge is located between the river Suyal and the river Kosi.
 The hill town, located at an elevation of 1651 m above sea level, is surrounded by beautiful green forests.

 The Chand Dynasty and the Katyur Dynasty ruled this place during the 15th and the 16th centuries.
 Travellers can enjoy the panoramic view of the snow-capped peaks of the mighty Himalayas from the hills of Almora.
 The place has various attractions that attract tourists from all across the globe every year.

 The Nanda Devi Temple is an ancient shrine built in the Kumaoni architectural style.
 This temple is devoted to the patron Goddess of the Chand Dynasty and is thronged by devotees every year.
 Another well known shrine here is the Kasar Devi Temple situated 5 km away from Almora.
 The shrine was constructed during the 2nd century, and it is believed that Swami Vivekananda performed penance here.

 Visitors can enjoy the beautiful views of sunrise and sunset from the Bright End Corner.
 Simtola and Martola are ideal for picnickers.
 The Deer Park located at a distance of around 3 km from the town of Almora is also quite popular among visitors.
-The park is home to animals like deer, leopard, and the Himalayan black bears.
+The park is home to animals like deer, leopard and the Himalayan black bears.

-How to reach Almora
+How To Reach Almora

-Travellers can easily reach the destination by air, rail, and road.
+Travellers can easily reach the destination by air, rail and road.
 The Pantnagar Airport and the Kathgodam Railway Station are the nearest airbase and railhead to Almora, respectively.

 The best time to explore this beautiful destination is the summer season as the climate remains favourable during this time.